MolSSI-Education/python-package-best-practices/setup.md

 > ## Windows users take note
 >
 > If you are working on a Windows computer,
-> participation in the course will require you to install the Windows Subsystem for Linux (WSL).
+> participation in this workshop will require you to install the Windows Subsystem for Linux (WSL).
 > You should install WSL 2, you will need to have the Windows 10 or Windows 11 OS with the following version requirements:
 >
 > * For x64 systems: Version 1903 or higher, with Build 18362 or higher.